Overcoming Your Midafternoon Energy Slump

 sources of energy that digest the quickest.
 Go for whole-grain breads and cereals,

-hummus, fresh fruits, vegetables and vegetable sticks, pasta, and rice.
+fresh fruits, vegetables and vegetable sticks, pasta, beans, or brown rice.
 Even spring

 rolls or burritos can do the trick.
 To hold hunger at bay for longer, choose protein

-foods that take longer to digest like peanut butter or cheese.
+foods that take longer to digest like nuts, peanut butter, or cheese.

 Instead of looking at snacks as extras, treat them as mini-meals that contribute to